Mumpsimus

 A mumpsimus (/ˈmʌmpsɪməs/ MUHMP-sih-məs) is a "traditional custom obstinately adhered to however unreasonable it may be", or "someone who obstinately clings to an error, bad habit or prejudice, even after the foible has been exposed and the person humiliated; also, any error, bad habit, or prejudice clung to in this fashion".
-The term originates in the story of a priest using the nonsense word mumpsimus instead of the Latin sumpsimus when giving mass, and refusing to be corrected on the matter.
+The term originates in the story of a priest using the nonsense word mumpsimus instead of the Latin sumpsimus when giving mass, during the prayer "Quod ore súmpsimus, Dómine, pura mente capiámus" ("What has passed our lips as food, O Lord, may we possess in purity of heart"), and refusing to be corrected on the matter.
 The word may refer to either the speaker or their habit.

 Over time, the contrasting term sumpsimus came into use.
 To Henry VIII, a sumpsimus is a correction that is unnecessarily litigious or argumentative, but John Burgon used the term for corrections that may be good but are not as important as others.

 Origin

 The term originates from an apocryphal story about a poorly educated Catholic priest saying Latin mass who, in reciting the postcommunion prayer Quod ore sumpsimus, Domine (meaning: 'What we have received in the mouth, Lord'), substitutes the non-word mumpsimus, perhaps as a mondegreen.
 After being made aware of his mistake, he nevertheless persisted with his erroneous version, whether from stubbornness, force of habit, or refusing to believe he was mistaken.

 The Renaissance humanist scholar Desiderius Erasmus of Rotterdam may have coined the word.

 The story was told by Desiderius Erasmus (1466–1536) in a letter he wrote in August 1516 to Henry Bullock.
 Erasmus used it as an analogy with those who refused to accept that Novum Instrumentum omne, his edition of the Greek New Testament, corrected errors in the Latin Vulgate.
 The English diplomat Richard Pace (1482–1536) included a variant in his 1517 work De Fructu qui ex Doctrina Percipitur, where the priest was English and had been saying mumpsimus for thirty years when corrected.
 While Pace's book (written in Latin) is credited by the first edition of the Oxford English Dictionary as the origin of mumpsimus, Pace acknowledged his borrowing in a 1517 letter to Erasmus.
 "Mumpsimus and sumpsimus" became proverbial among Protestants in the early English Reformation.